abelsiqueira/old-CUTEst.jl/README.md

   and do most of the work automatically.

 - Build and install the shared library from cutest.

+  **If you used Homebrew/Linuxbrew, you already have a shared library, and can skip this step.**
   Basically, you need most tools from `$CUTEST/src/tools` compiled with `-fPIC`, the module `cutest.mod` from `$CUTEST/modules/$MYARCH/double/`,